LesleyLai/blog/contents/blog/tail-recursion/en.md

 ## Continuation-passing style
 Accumulators are not always working.
 For example, a common task of recursive functions is walking through a tree where nodes have multiple children, but there is no way to transform such functions into tail-recursion with accumulators.

 There is another technique called [continuation-passing style](https://en.wikipedia.org/wiki/Continuation-passing_style) (abbreviate as CPS) to transform more complex recursive functions.
-However, CPS needs to dynamically allocates lots of closures for each recursive call, so it does not have performance benefit like the accumulator approach.
-It does, however, prevent stack overflow.

 Here is our `factorial()` function in continuation-passing style:

 ```elm
 factorial_k: Int -> (Int -> a) -> a